BROWN family moves home!

 North Branch Street

 Mance Engineering prepared a Development Sketch Plan for the three North Branch Street lots.
-Based on this plan, seven families will be able to move into affordable single-family homes in this development.
-Six of these families will purchase newly constructed homes, and one will own the rehab house.
+Based on this plan, six families have purchased newly constructed homes.
 These families will be income-qualified as Habitat partner families.
 We intend to keep these houses perpetually affordable to people earning less than the area median income.
 The Town of Bennington approved the Site Plan for this new development in August 2016.

 We began construction of our first single-family house with the Kornn family at the end of May 2016, and the family moved home in April 2017.
 We began our second house in the development in fall 2016 through an exciting partnership with the Southwest Career Development Center.
 The students of the CDC’s Building and Trades Division, under the able direction of Instructor Brian Coon, are building this house and will complete it in the 2017-2018 school year.
 The house will be sold to an income-qualified family through our Habitat homeownership program.
 The Forestry and Heavy Equipment Division of the CDC had a hand in preparing the development for infrastructure and road work.

 Through the summer of 2017, Mark Onorato Excavating put in the infrastructure and road (Corcoran’s Way) for the North Branch Street Development.
-By late August 2017, we were able to start construction of the third house in the development, in partnership with the Palmer family.
+The Town accepted dedication of the road in late 2019.
+By December 2020, six families were homeowners along Corcoran's Way.